Yōhei Sasakawa: Leprosy elimination

-Yohei Sasakawa sees leprosy elimination as a personal mission inherited from his father, Ryoichi Sasakawa.
+Yohei Sasakawa sees leprosy elimination as a personal mission inherited from his father, Ryōichi Sasakawa.
 In 1965, he accompanied his father to a leprosy treatment facility in South Korea, and the shock at seeing the discrimination faced by people affected by leprosy first-hand convinced him of the need for leprosy control.

 Sasakawa works to advance dialog between people affected by leprosy, government leaders, the media, and other parties in many countries, with a particular focus on places where the disease is endemic.
 He focuses on promoting an accurate understanding of the disease: particularly the fact that it is curable and has served as the WHO Goodwill Ambassador for Leprosy Elimination since May 2001.

 In the 1990s, Sasakawa worked to promote the distribution of multidrug therapy (MDT) as a means of controlling leprosy.
 However, realizing that people affected by leprosy, and even their families, continue to face discrimination in areas such as employment and education even after they have been cured, he has advocated that leprosy be approached not simply as a medical issue but as a social one involving human-rights concerns.

 In July 2003, he visited the Office of the United Nations High Commissioner for Human Rights, seeking to bring the issue before the United Nations Human Rights Committee (now the United Nations Human Rights Council).
 Subsequently, in March 2004, he raised the matter at a plenary session of the Commission.
 As a result, in August 2004, the Sub-Commission on the Promotion and Protection of Human Rights initiated studies to formally address leprosy and its related discrimination issues as a human-rights issue, eventually unanimously approving a resolution calling on national governments, leprosy-related organizations and UN institutions to improve the current state of affairs.

 Since then, Sasakawa has continued to work to resolve leprosy's social aspects by establishing the Sasakawa-India Leprosy Foundation in 2006 to assist the independence of people affected by the disease.

 Sasakawa has been awarded a number of international prizes, including the Yomiuri Shimbun’s Yomiuri International Cooperation Prize (2004), and India's International Gandhi Award (2007).
 Most recently, the Japanese foreign ministry appointed him as its Ambassador for the Human Rights of People Affected by Leprosy.